mighdoll/akka/akka-docs/rst/general/message-delivery-guarantees.rst

 the second it requires state to be kept at the receiving end in order to filter out duplicate deliveries.

+We generally encourage you to write your actors robustly, only depending **at-most-once** delivery.

 Discussion: Why No Guaranteed Delivery?
 ---------------------------------------